 Peel the potato and mash it in a large bowl until there are little to no lumps left.

-Continue adding in the powdered sugar, mixing a little at a time, until it's all used up.
-The mixture should go from runny to super stiff.
+Continue adding in the icing sugar, mixing a little at a time, until it's all used up.
+The mixture should go from runny to stiff.

-Cut the mixture into small bars or shape rectangles using your hands.
+Cut the mixture into small bars or shape rectangles.
 This mixture will be enough for around 20 bite-sized bars.
-(I did originally make larger bars but found them too be too much to eat at once as they are super sweet)
+(I did originally make larger bars but found them to be sickly as they are super sweet.)